cloudrockpl/gcp-event-driven-ecommerce/README.md

 Data Warehouse (BigQuery): Native Pub/Sub-to-BigQuery subscriptions stream raw order data directly into queryable columns without the need for intermediary Dataflow jobs.

-✨ Features

-100% Serverless: Scales to zero, meaning you only pay for what you use.

-Infrastructure as Code (IaC): Single-click deployment scripts that handle IAM permissions, service accounts, and resource creation.

-Smart Frontend Auto-Discovery: The React app automatically infers the Cloud Run backend URL using domain hash matching, falling back to local ports for seamless dev/prod parity.

-Built-in Resilience: Exponential backoff retry logic built directly into the UI connection layer.

 🚀 Quick Start